September 1, 2022

 However, where do the countless Hispanic and Latine individuals not recognized as “Americans” fit in this celebration?
 It is hard to celebrate an idea that does not fully encompass the Hispanic and Latine community in its entirety.
 We are the undocumented immigrants that contribute to the world without recognition.
 We are the guerrilleres that have challenged “traditionalism” within our cultures to demonstrate that we are so much more than a stereotype or cultural expectation.
 We are biculturalism and multiculturalism, reflecting multiracial identities, Indigenous ancestries, immigration, and generations of community.
 We are the largest ethnic group (18.7%), second only to non-Hispanic, non-Latine white people in the United States, in a country that continuously invalidates our existence.

 We, the Latine community, are not only the soldiers, the farmers, the builders; we are not “just” the immigrants that entered the United States.
 We are the people who built the United States.
 Our history is not just the carefully curated individual stories that are shared every year at this time.
 It is all of the injustice that the United States has perpetrated against us.
 It is the discrimination we continuously experience daily because of oppressive American policies.
-It is our countries that are not free, such as our beloved borinquen (Puerto Rico).
+It is our countries that are not free, such as our beloved borinquen (Puerto Rico), that continues to experience displacement in their own land.
 It is our countries that have suffered from U.S. involvement.
 Ultimately, Hispanic and Latine history is all of the individuals that have been treated as invisible by the United States.
 Our history began long before the establishment of the United States.
 Our history is our lucha (fight).

 This Hispanic and Latine Heritage month, we urge you to: